pulpo

 🤝 Contributing

 Contributions are very welcome.
-If you would like to request a feature or report a bug please open an Issue.
-If you are confident in your coding skills don't hesitate to implement your suggestions and send a Pull Request.
+To request a feature or report a bug, please open an Issue.
+If you are confident in your coding skills, feel free to implement your suggestions and send a Pull Request.

 📄 License